ben-razor/aqua-explore/demo/docs/playground.md

 # Using Aqua Playground

+The Aqua Playground presents a quick way to test out what is possible with Aqua and Fluence JS.

+Running code on the Aqua Playground follows these steps:

 1. Write Aqua code that contains **func** and **service** definitions
 2. Write JS code that calls the functions and attaches callbacks to the services
 3. Hit Run to compile the Aqua code to JS